About the Fresh Produce & Floral Council

 He began his career loading trucks and as a produce inspector before being promoted to FOB Sales for a Grower/Shipper in the Salinas Valley.

-Through various produce companies, he worked his way to Sales, Sales Manager, and VP Sales and ultimately becoming President and managing partner of Quebec Distributing Company which was founded in 2006 in partnership with Bill and Joe Colace.
+Through various produce companies, he worked his way to Sales, Sales Manager, and VP Sales and ultimately became President and managing partner of Quebec Distributing Company which was founded in 2006 in partnership with Bill and Joe Colace.
 Marvin has been an FPFC Board member since 2009.

 A 1997 graduate of Menlo College and is the recipient of Menlo College’s Collis Steere Award after having played football as a linebacker and basketball as power forward.
 Marvin completed the Cornell University Leadership Program in 2013.